KiriManii/alx_html_css/README.md

 ## Project Overview

-This webpage demonstrates the basics of HTML structure and CSS styling.
-It is designed as part of an ALX project to apply fundamental concepts of web design including layout, text styling, and responsive design.
-The project is meant to reinforce the understanding of:
+This project demonstrates the basics of HTML structure and CSS styling, designed as part of an ALX learning experience.
+It includes concepts like:

 - Basic HTML structure (header, main, article, aside, and footer).
-- CSS styling, including selectors, classes, flexbox for layout, and more.
+- CSS styling techniques, including selectors, classes, Flexbox for layout, and more.
-- Responsive design using media queries.
+- Responsive design for both desktop and mobile views.

 ## Features

-- **Homepage**: Introduction to HTML and web development.
+- **Homepage**: Introduction to HTML and basic web development concepts.
-- **Tweets Page**: Displays an embedded tweet, using the `blockquote` element.
+- **Tweets Page**: Displays an embedded tweet using the `blockquote` element.
-- **Table Layout**: Displays a simple table with learner information.
+- **Table Layout**: A simple table showcasing information about learners.
-- **Responsive Layout**: Uses CSS Flexbox for positioning content on the page and responsive design for mobile users.
+- **Responsive Design**: Implements CSS Flexbox to position and scale content across different screen sizes.

 ## Technologies Used

 - **HTML5**: Markup language for structuring the webpage.
-- **CSS3**: Styling language to design and layout the webpage.
+- **CSS3**: Styling language for page layout, design, and responsiveness.

 ## Setup